oneaudit/katana-ng/README.md

 By default, Katana crawls all URLs but only displays URLs matching the extension filter.
 You can tune this filtering with `-em` and `-ef` flags, but there is no flag to match all extensions, as many are filtered by default.

+Another issue is that when using `-em`, files with no extension are filtered.

 ```console
 FILTER:
    ...